- 16 Reviews

 Subscription that costs between $3 and $10.
 Price may vary depending on commitment and so on.

-Ad-free AES encryption Android Sync Beauty and fluid interface Built-in code editor Clean design Client side encryption Cloud sync Content Filtering Cross-platform Customizable Decentralized Distraction free writing Sync with Dropbox E2e encryption Encrypted backups Encrypted Notes Encryption End-to-End Encryption Extensible by Plugins/Extensions Extensions Fuse-api Google Drive integration Lightweight Local Storage MarkDown support Minimalistic Mobile friendly Native application Nested Folders Nested tags Distraction-free UI Notetaking Works Offline Password encryption Plain text authoring Privacy focused Privacy Protected Real-time sync Revision History Rich text editing Safely Transferred Data Search by tags Security & Privacy Security focused Self-hosted in intranet or private cloud Simple text editor Sync between devices Sync on many devices Table creation Tag based Vim key mapping WYSIWYG Support Add a feature
+Ad-free AES encryption Android Sync Beauty and fluid interface Built-in code editor Clean design Client side encryption Cloud sync Content Filtering Cross-platform Customizable Data Import and Export Decentralized Distraction free writing Sync with Dropbox E2e encryption Encrypted Encrypted backups Encrypted Notes Encryption End-to-End Encryption Extensible by Plugins/Extensions Extensions Fuse-api Google Drive integration Latex-editor Lightweight Local Storage Markdown MarkDown support Minimalistic Mobile friendly Native application Nested Folders Nested tags Distraction-free UI Notetaking Works Offline Password encryption Plain text authoring Privacy Privacy focused Privacy Protected Real-time sync Revision History Rich text editing Safely Transferred Data Search by tags Security & Privacy Security focused Simple text editor Sync between devices Sync on many devices Table creation Tag based Support for Themes Vim key mapping WYSIWYG Support Add a feature

 Make this page better by adding screenshots to Standard Notes.